-Investment Area Local Roads - Historic and Proposed Expenditure (Option 3) Change in Expenditure Discussion Sealed Roads Sealed Road Expenditure WC111 Sealed Pavement Maintenance The 20-Year FWP identified that GDC's sealed pavements are in overall good condition with structural number averaging 4.8 across the Network and few sections Increased resealing activities with a \$1,400,000 \$1,200,000 \$1,000,000 2010/11 - 2019/20 average expenditure was \$465k per annum, and the 2020/21 budget is \$480k.
-For 2021/22 - 2030/31, the proposed budget is \$400k, an \$80k (17%) decrease. showing short surface life or poor condition deterioration. decrease in maintenance and rehab expenditure. \$800,000 \$600,000 \$400,000 \$200,000 WC212 Sealed Road Resurfacing 2010/11 - 2019/20 average expenditure was \$1.08m per annum, and the 2020/21 budget is \$1m.
-For 2021/22 - 2030/31, the proposed budget is \$1.2m, a \$200k (20%) increase.
+The 20-Year FWP identified that GDC's sealed pavements are in overall good condition with structural number averaging 4.8 across the Network and few sections showing short surface life or poor condition deterioration.

 The 20-Year FWP recommends a renewal need of 20km per year, uplift in the budget is based on current rates for resurfacing.
-The FWP recommends asphalt surfaces on low volume and access roads are resurfaced with chip, this has been accounted for in the forward projection.
-WC214 Sealed Road Pavement Rehabilitation WC214 Sealed Road Pavement Rehabilitation 2010/11 - 2019/20 average expenditure was \$345k per annum, and the 2020/21 budget is \$380k.
-For 2021/22 - 2030/31, the proposed budget is \$300k, an \$80k (21%) decrease.
+The FWP recommends asphalt surfaces on low volume and access roads are resurfaced with chip, this has been accounted for

 A nominal \$300k per annum budget has been recommended, this will allow for treatment of 950m per year for any sites that justify treatment.
-At present, Lake Brunner Road and Bright Street have been assessed as having short surface lives and condition deterioration.
-Bridges and Structures Significant uplift in maintenance, \$800,000 \$700,000 \$600,000 WC114 Structures Maintenance 2010/11 - 2019/20 average expenditure was \$132k per annum, and the 2020/21 budget is \$105k.
-For 2021/22 - 2030/31, the proposed budget is \$365k, a \$260k (248%) increase.
-The 2020 Structures LCMP identified a backlog of \$137k of routine maintenance work.
+At present, Lake Brunner Road and Bright Street have been assessed as having short surface lives and

+The 2020 Structures LCMP identified a backlog of \$137k of routine maintenance

 If investment is not increased now the backlog of urgent maintenance work will continue to increase, and the overall condition of GDC's bridges will further decline.
-This raises the likelihood of condition-based replacement of bridges before the end renewals, and condition-based replacement to address significant condition and lifecycle issues. \$500,000 \$400,000 \$300,000 \$100,000 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 WC215 Structures Component Replacement 2010/11 - 2019/20 average expenditure was \$232k per annum, and the 2020/21 budget is \$289k.
-For 2021/22 - 2030/31, the proposed budget is \$300k, an \$11k (4%) increase). of their expected useful life.
-The 2020 Structures LCMP identified a backlog of \$820k of component replacement need, some of this is non-urgent.
+This raises the likelihood of condition-based replacement of bridges before the end

+The 2020 Structures LCMP identified a backlog of \$820k of component replacement

 As for increased investment in maintenance activities, structures component replacement is urgently needed to maintain existing structures.
 This approach provides net present value benefits compared to a lack of investment and need for condition-based replacement of structures over the next 10-20 years.
-WC114 Structures Maintenance WC215 Structures Component Replacement WC216 Condition Based End of Life Renewals WC216 Condition Based End of Life Renewals A new work category, the recommended investment in condition-based and end-of-life bridge renewals is \$2.15m (\$715k per annum) over 2021-24, and \$550k per annum 2024-31.

 The 2020 LCMP recommends seven bridges/structures for condition-based replacement in the next 3-years.
 An average annual budget has been set as the programming of these replacements is not yet known.
 Annual budgets will likely vary once the timing of replacements is planned.
 An uplift in WC114 and 215 will help to avoid the list of recommended condition-based replacements from growing.
-Network and Activity/Asset Management Network and Activity/Asset Management Expenditure \$700,000 \$600,000 \$500,000 \$400,000 \$300,000 WC003 Activity Management Planning For 2018/19 - 2020/21 GDC has invested \$20,000 per annum for the development of the combined West Coast Activity Management Plan and Programme Business Case.
-The preference is for major uplift in strategic planning supported by evidence and, so the forward investment sought for 2021-24 is \$385k (\$128k annual average).

 WC003 has recently funded the development of the AMP for NLTP cycles, for 2021-24 GDC will undertake a wider range of activities in this work category.
+This includes:

-This includes: Activity Management and Asset Management Plans.
+Activity Management and Asset Management Plans.

 2024-27 Programme Business Case.

-Customer satisfaction, level of service, and network operating plan development.
+Customer satisfaction, level of service, and network operating plan

 Bridge lifecycle management planning.

 Pavement programme development and evidence.

 Capability and Collaboration implementation and transition.

-A detailed breakdown of costs is provided in Appendix 10. \$200,000 WC151 Network and Asset Management The increase to WC151 is recommended to: \$100,000 \$0 GDC, alongside the other two councils, has increasingly invested in Network and Asset Management capability.
-This increase in investment is to build on the improvement achieved during 2018-21.
-In 2020/21 the budget is \$415,000, to achieve the forward programme and invest in continued improvement the total investment sought for 2021-24 is Recruit experienced roading staff into existing revised roles.
-Engage professional service providers to carry out investigations, data collection, analytics, and asset management planning to support GDC's team to increase the level of asset management knowledge and capability in the organisation.
-Support further collaboration across the three West Coast councils, including \$. \$, \$, \$, \$, \$, \$, \$, \$, \$, \$, \$, \$, \$, invest in continued improvement the total investment sought for 2021-24 is \$1.74m (\$578,000 annual average).
+A detailed breakdown of costs is provided in Appendix 10.

+The increase to WC151 is recommended to:

+• Recruit experienced roading staff into existing revised roles.

+Engage professional service providers to carry out investigations, data collection, analytics, and asset management planning to support GDC's team to increase the level of asset management knowledge and capability in the

+Support further collaboration across the three West Coast councils, including more formal partnerships as described in the PBC Commercial Case.

+A detailed breakdown of costs is provided in Appendix 10.